 Uniti is a Swedish start-up crammed with tech-savvy engineers who have decided to enter the hyper-competitive world of electric cars.
-Partners are Siemens, robotics firm kuka and energy group e.on.
+Partners are Siemens, robotics firm KUKA energy group E.ON.
 Uniti brings to the table a near-evangelical fervour that is reminiscent of Apple in the early days.
 Listening to Lewis Horne, Uniti’s Australian-born ceo, you can hear echoes of a young Elon Musk.
 His tone is informal, impassioned and driven – an entrepreneur’s tone, the sound of someone on a mission.

 Not just another electric car